 A three-month-old female neonate born at full-term presented with segmental hemangioma, which first appeared as a telangiectatic patch on the right periorbital area and forehead at two weeks of age.
 The lesion progressed to redness and swelling over time [Figure 3].
-A thorough evaluation for PHACES syndrome revealed hypoplasia of the right internal carotid artery via magnetic resonance angiography (MRA) [Figure 3], an optic disc anomaly, and normal cardiac assessment.
+A thorough evaluation for PHACES syndrome revealed hypoplasia of the right internal carotid artery via MRA [Figure 3], an optic disc anomaly, and normal cardiac assessment.
 During the same hospitalization, she developed intussusception and required laparotomy after unsuccessful pneumatic reduction.
 The intussusception was attributed to an ileum hemangioma, which was excised.
 Given the presence of hemangiomas in three critical sites (i.e., orbital, intracranial, and intestinal hemangioma), a low dose of oral propranolol at 1.5 mg/kg/day was initiated.
 The treatment exhibited a positive response, allowing for the gradual tapering and eventual cessation of propranolol by 24 months of age.

-Figure 3: (A) Telangiectatic patch over the right periorbital, forehead, and lips, which then progressed to redness and swelling.
-(B, C) Coronal T2 weight image with fat suppression and post-contrast T1 weighted image, respectively, at the age of 3 months show the right orbital hemangioma (arrows).
-(D) Time-of-flight MR angiogram of the proximal intracranial arteries shows absence of the right internal carotid artery (arrow) compared to normal left internal carotid artery (dashed arrow).
-(E) At age of 6 months after treatment with propranolol, the right orbital hemangioma shows an interval reduction in size (arrow), with (F) marked improved recanalization of the right internal carotid artery (arrows), although it remains smaller in caliber compared to the left internal carotid artery (dashed arrow).
+Figure 3: (a) Telangiectatic patch over the right periorbital, forehead, and lips, which then progressed to redness and swelling. (b) Coronal T2-weighted image with fat suppression and (c) post-contrast T1 weighted image, at the age of three months show the right orbital hemangioma (arrows). (d) Time-of-flight MRA of the proximal intracranial arteries shows absence of the right internal carotid artery (arrow) compared to normal left internal carotid artery (dashed arrow). (e) At the age of six months, after treatment with propranolol, the right orbital hemangioma shows an interval reduction in size (arrow), with (f) marked improved recanalization of the right internal carotid artery (arrows), although it remains smaller in caliber compared to the left internal carotid artery (dashed arrow).